 These exemptions must be applied for either in person or in writing to the Ethics Commission.
 Enforcement and Penalties:

-The Frederick County Ethics Ordinance and all of the efforts of the Frederick County Ethics Commission are aimed at preventing conflicts of interest by public officials and employees and assisting those persons who may have inadvertently violated the law into correcting the situation and complying with the law.
+The Frederick County Ethics Law and all of the efforts of the Frederick County Ethics Commission are aimed at preventing conflicts of interest by public officials and employees and assisting those persons who may have inadvertently violated the law into correcting the situation and complying with the law.

-If anyone has any further questions or seeks more information concerning the Ethics Ordinance or its application to a particular situation, one may talk to any of the Ethics Commission members, or may call or write to the Frederick County Attorney’s Office, which by law serves as the legal advisor to the Frederick County Ethics Commission.
+If anyone has any further questions or seeks more information concerning the Ethics Law or its application to a particular situation, one may talk to any of the Ethics Commission members, or may call or write to the Frederick County Attorney’s Office, which by law serves as the legal advisor to the Frederick County Ethics Commission.
 The address is:

 Frederick County Ethics Commission